 Growing up with a pet is great.
-When I was a kid, my cat was my cuddle buddy and we would play games with string, tin foil balls, and boxes.
+When I was a kid, my cat was my best buddy and we would play games with string, tin foil balls, and boxes.
 There were a few times when I’d accidentally annoy him and not realize it till he hissed or scratched me.
-To help avoid those incidences, there are a few things you can teach your child so that everyone is safe and understands the boundaries that pets have during playtime.
+In fact, I have a few scars on my hands and wrists from those days.

 Here are 6 tips to promote positive interactions:

-1: Teach your child to read the body language of your pet.
+- Teach your child to read the body language of your pet.
 A swishing tail of a cat, or a stare from the dog with a tense body stance can mean they are not feeling up to playing or need time alone.
 A low growl or hiss is a definite sign to leave the pets alone.

 - Teach your dog the word “stop” and encourage your child to use during playtimes when the dog gets overly excited and plays too rough.

 - Remind your children that the dog crate and/or cat bed is the pet’s “safe space” and to not disturb them when they are there.
 It’s as much a right for your pet as it is for your child to end a play session.
 If your dog or cat retreats to their spots, then that means they need some downtime.

 - When your child and pet are getting to know each other, make some games that involve toys and words rather than direct touch.
 This helps minimize risk of nips, scratches, and pounces.